 Each year we know that there are potentially thousands of child abuse cases in churches, schools, camps and daycares.
 However, through the civil process they are able to fight back.
 As a prosecutor, Kirk Davis prosecuted sexual abuse cases, including one of the first “two strikes” cases in Washington State.
 The individual prosecuted is currently serving a life sentence for Rape in the First Degree.
-While prosecuting these criminal cases, Kirk first became aware of the horrible mental suffering caused by sexual abuse.
-He now uses that understanding to fight for victims of sexual assault and child abuse in civil litigation in the areas of:
+While prosecuting these criminal cases in Seattle, Kirk first became aware of the horrible mental suffering caused by sexual abuse as a child sexual abuse or daycare injury attorney in Seattle.
+As a Seattle sex crime lawyer Kirk now uses that understanding to fight for victims of sexual assault and child abuse in civil litigation in the areas of:

 - Sexual abuse at the hands of those in power (clergy, teachers, camp counselors, etc.)